xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // apiInstance.setTwitterCredentials(credentials);

     // Set the params values
     String query = "(from:TwitterDev OR from:TwitterAPI) has:media -is:retweet"; // String | One query/rule/filter for matching Tweets.
-Refer to https://t.co/rulelength to identify the max query length
+Refer to https://t.co/rulelength to identify the max query length.
     OffsetDateTime startTime = OffsetDateTime.now(); // OffsetDateTime | YYYY-MM-DDTHH:mm:ssZ.
 The oldest UTC timestamp from which the Tweets will be provided.
 Timestamp is in second granularity and is inclusive (i.e. 12:00:01 includes the first second of the minute).
     OffsetDateTime endTime = OffsetDateTime.now(); // OffsetDateTime | YYYY-MM-DDTHH:mm:ssZ.
 The newest, most recent UTC timestamp to which the Tweets will be provided.
 Timestamp is in second granularity and is exclusive (i.e. 12:00:01 excludes the first second of the minute).
     String sinceId = "sinceId_example"; // String | Returns results with a Tweet ID greater than (that is, more recent than) the specified ID.
     String untilId = "untilId_example"; // String | Returns results with a Tweet ID less than (that is, older than) the specified ID.
     Integer maxResults = 10; // Integer | The maximum number of search results to be returned by a request.
-    String sortOrder = "recency"; // String | This order in which to return results.
     String nextToken = "nextToken_example"; // String | This parameter is used to get the next 'page' of results.
 The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.
     String paginationToken = "paginationToken_example"; // String | This parameter is used to get the next 'page' of results.
 The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.
+    String sortOrder = "recency"; // String | This order in which to return results.
+    Set<String> tweetFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Tweet fields to display.
     Set<String> expansions = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of fields to expand.
+    Set<String> mediaFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Media fields to display.
-    Set<String> tweetFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Tweet fields to display.
+    Set<String> pollFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Poll fields to display.
     Set<String> userFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of User fields to display.
-    Set<String> mediaFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Media fields to display.
     Set<String> placeFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Place fields to display.
-    Set<String> pollFields = new HashSet<>(Arrays.asList()); // Set<String> | A comma separated list of Poll fields to display.
     try {
-           TweetSearchResponse result = apiInstance.tweets().tweetsFullarchiveSearch(query, startTime, endTime, sinceId, untilId, maxResults, sortOrder, nextToken, paginationToken, expansions, tweetFields, userFields, mediaFields, placeFields, pollFields);
+           Get2TweetsSearchAllResponse result = apiInstance.tweets().tweetsFullarchiveSearch(query, startTime, endTime, sinceId, untilId, maxResults, nextToken, paginationToken, sortOrder, tweetFields, expansions, mediaFields, pollFields, userFields, placeFields);
             System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TweetsApi#tweetsFullarchiveSearch");